metio/terraform-provider-k8s/docs/data-sources/postgresql_cnpg_io_cluster_v1_manifest.md

 Optional:

 - `database` (String) Name of the database used by the application.
 Default: 'app'.
-- `owner` (String) Name of the owner of the database in the instance to be usedby applications.
+- `owner` (String) Name of the owner of the database in the instance to be used by applications.
 Defaults to the value of the 'database' key.
-- `secret` (Attributes) Name of the secret containing the initial credentials for theowner of the user database.
-If empty a new secret will becreated from scratch (see [below for nested schema](#nestedatt--spec--bootstrap--pg_basebackup--secret))
+- `secret` (Attributes) Name of the secret containing the initial credentials for the owner of the user database.
+If empty a new secret will be created from scratch (see [below for nested schema](#nestedatt--spec--bootstrap--pg_basebackup--secret))

 <a id="nestedatt--spec--bootstrap--pg_basebackup--secret"></a>
 ### Nested Schema for `spec.bootstrap.pg_basebackup.secret`